-The most vulnerable displaced people are living in collective centres, many of which are not properly equipped to meet long-term accommodation needs.
+The most vulnerable people are still in need of safe housing, protection services and livelihoods support among other needs.
 Displaced people in rural areas are also struggling to access services.
-Many of those in need of assistance live in non-government-controlled areas, where the response is limited due to access constraints.
+Many of those in need of assistance live in the areas beyond the control of Ukrainian government, where the response is limited due to access constraints.

 NRC has been present in Ukraine since 2014.
-Since the escalation of the war in 2022, we have been continuously scaling up our response across the country and working with national partners.
+Since the escalation of the conflict in 2022, we have been continuously scaling up our response across the country and working with national partners to reach more people in need.
 We are providing life-saving assistance, such as food and basic relief items, to the most vulnerable people in eastern and southern Ukraine.
 And we are assisting hundreds of thousands of displaced people in the north and west with legal aid and information on access to services and shelter.

 Information, counselling and legal assistance (ICLA)